gobolinux/Documentation/content/latest/Getting-Started/Package-Management/Alien-Packaging-Subsystem.md

 sudo Alien --install <package_manager>:<package_name>
 ```

-For example in order to install or update meson you would type:
+For instance, in order to install or update meson you would type:

 ```fish
 sudo Alien --install pip3:meson